yellowtree/geoip-detect/readme.txt

 * Install the plugin
 * Go to the plugin's option page and choose a data source.
 * Test it by clicking on "Lookup" on the lookup page.

+* Does `geoip_detect2_get_info_from_current_ip()` return the same country, regardless of where you are visiting the site from?
+Maybe your server has a reverse proxy configured.
+You can check this:
+ * Go to the options page and look for "reverse proxy".
+Are there 2 IPs listed there?
+If so, which one corresponds to your [public IP](https://www.whatismyip.com/)?

 == Frequently Asked Questions ==